Patrick-Thomas/Patrick-Thomas.github.io/_posts/2020-09-25-automatic-startup-and-shutdown-for-a-ROS-robot.md

 envuidgid patrick roslaunch $LAUNCH_FILENAME & PID=$!
 ```

-You can use the command `rosnode list` to verify that all your nodes have loaded successfully by the service.
+You can use the command `rosnode list` to verify that all your nodes have been loaded successfully by the service.

 # Switch detection

 While ros_upstart takes care of the start-up procedure, we still need a way of turning the system off.
 As one of our primary aims is to control everything using a single toggle switch, we need some way of detecting the state of this switch and running the `shutdown` command when it is in the off state.
 Running this command ensures all services (including ROS) are stopped in a controlled manner, and protects against filesystem corruption.

 In our rover the toggle switch is used to connect / disconnect the high side of a 24V battery, so the first obstacle we face is translating a 24V signal into a 3.3V signal compatible with the TTL level of our PC’s GPIO pins.
-We achieve this using an optocoupler ([a IS2801-1 from Isocom Components to be exact](https://datasheet.lcsc.com/szlcsc/Isocom-Components-IS2801-1_C89879.pdf){:target="_blank"}, although most optocouplers should be OK).
+We achieve this using an optocoupler ([an IS2801-1 from Isocom Components to be exact](https://datasheet.lcsc.com/szlcsc/Isocom-Components-IS2801-1_C89879.pdf){:target="_blank"}, although most optocouplers should be OK).

 Optocouplers have the additional benefit of galvanic isolation, therefore there is no need for the battery negative and signal negative to be tied together, as would be the case for a normal level translation circuit.
 This, along with the fact we are using an isolated DC/DC converter to power our PC from the 24V battery, keeps high currents from the motor controllers away from the PC’s ground connections.